audiodude/abcmidi/doc/readme.txt

 individual voices provides some improvement.
 If you encountering this problem with your MIDI file, you may wish to try rerunning the file with either the -splitbars or -splitvoices parameter.
-This is a feature introduced in June 2005 (version 2.83) and may require more tuning at some later point.
-This feature may not work correctly with some MIDI file.
+This is a feature introduced in June 2005 (version 2.83).
+The algorithm which separates the notes in a voice into distinct voices (tracks) (label_split in midi2abc.c) is rather crude and needs improvement.
+I welcome any suggestions or improved code.

-The -Midigram option runs midi2abc in a completely different mode.
+The -midigram option runs midi2abc in a completely different mode.
 It does not produce any abc file but outputs a list of all the notes found in the MIDI file.
 Each line of output represents one note.
-For each line, the on and off time in quarter note units, the track number, the channel number, midi pitch, and midi velocity are listed.
+For each line, the on and off time in MIDI time units, the track number, the channel number, midi pitch, and midi velocity are listed.
 The last line contains a single value equal to the duration of the file in MIDI pulses.
 The output is designed to eventually go into a